return-STEM/programming-guides/guide/intropy/loops.md

  print(a / b)
 ```

-It’s quite intuitive - you can simply look at each line of the code and see whether it works or not.

-However, for loops, this is not the case sometimes.

-Many times, when beginners write programs, their problems lie within loops, because they do not follow through each loop.

-When going through a loop, remember that the loop only checks for the condition *at the start of an iteration*

-Sometimes your loop may not run at all because the initial condition is not satisfied when the program reaches the loop code
+The process of debugging code like his is usually intuitive.
+You can look at each line of code, line by line, and figure out what works and what doesn't.
+For loops, this is more complex.
+Many students mess up the condition inside the loop, which it causes it to run an incorrect number of times.
+Remember that the program will only check for the condition at the start of an iteration.
+Other times, you might write a loop with a condition that is never `True`.
+The loop will never run if the condition is never `True`.

-We can use a **trace table** to better analyze looping code:
+One of the ways that we can figure out exactly what's going on with loops is using a **trace table** to analyze the code:

 ```python
 i = 4